Evergreen guide

 Portal workflows are not interchangeable

-A BSI route, a SwiftComply route, and a utility customer portal each imply different registration, fee, and tester-enrollment assumptions.
+A BSI route, a SwiftComply route, a WEIRS route, a VEPO/Envirotrax route, and a utility customer portal each imply different registration, fee, credential, and tester-enrollment assumptions.
 Treating them as one generic online submission step is how people lose time.

 • Some programs want the tester enrolled before the report can be accepted.